Celebrating 33 Years of Fears!

-…has turned into the annual attraction that everyone is Western Massachusetts is talking about.
-In 1991, at the age of 25, Dan Augusto set about trying to turn his lifetime fascination into a profitable business.
+What started as a crazy idea has turned into the annual attraction that everyone is Western Massachusetts is talking about.
+In 1991, at the age of 25, our leader, Dan, set about trying to turn his lifetime fascination into a profitable business.
 Dan loves Halloween.
 Dan loves building things.
 Most of all, Dan likes to entertain people.
 He thought that if he could combine all three, he could be on to something.
 Dan took his idea to places where he thought his idea might find an audience.
 Everyone said no, except farmer Don McCray of South Hadley.
-Don decided that he would let Dan try his “crazy idea”.
-Don McCray did not think this idea was going anywhere, but he liked the young kid’s passion and enthusiasm.
+Don decided that he would let the kid try his “crazy idea”.
+Don McCray did not think this idea was going anywhere, but he liked his passion and enthusiasm.
 He gave the kid the free reign to use the land and tractors as he needed.

 with plenty of safe, free parking!